 3. La Nariz del Indio (Indian Nose) or Rostro Maya

 This is another up and back down hike, but up to a ridge in the northwest corner rather than an actual volcano.
 A ridge that, with a little imagination, looks a bit like the rather prominent proboscis of a stereotypical indigenous man.
-Whimsical, and just the right amount of racist (which is why many prefer Rostro Maya, but you’ll still hear the other regularly).
+Whimsical, and just the right amount of racially insensitive (which is why many prefer Rostro Maya, but you’ll still hear the other regularly).

 This hike starts in the village of San Juan la Laguna and is shorter than San Pedro, taking most between 1 1/2 to 2 hours to reach the top and slightly less to get back down.

 However, this trail is mostly exposed, which means you will bake in the sun the entire time unless you are smart/silly enough to start up around 4 am to catch the sunrise.